stackprint/docs/docs/configuring-resources.md

 #### Identities

 After a valid API key or JWT has been found for an incoming request to your Stackprint API, either are mapped to an Identity.
-Identities contain basic information on the subject that made the request.
+Identities contain basic information on the user that made the request.
 Identities contain the collowing fields:

-`user` The subject's user id.
+`user` The user id.

-`organisation` The id of the organisation the subject is part of.
+`organisation` The id of the organisation the user is part of.

-`admin` Whether or not the subject is an administrator.
+`admin` Whether or not the user is an administrator.

 For an admin API key the associated Identity looks like this: